Hit Me with Your Rhythm Stick: Composition

 Co-writer Chaz Jankel has repeated a story both in Sex & Drugs & Rock & Roll: The Life of Ian Dury and Ian Dury & The Blockheads: Song by Song that the song was written in Rolvenden, Kent during a jamming session between him and Dury.
 Jankel relates that the music was inspired by a funky piano part near the end of "Wake Up and Make Love with Me", the opening track on Dury's 1977 debut album New Boots and Panties!!

 Dury mentioned a number of origins for his lyrics, including claiming that he had written them up to three years earlier and it had just taken him all that time to realise their quality.
 Blockheads guitarist John Turnbull gives a different account, claiming the lyrics were written while on tour in America six months prior to the song's recording and that he was still adjusting in-studio.

 Whilst researching his book Ian Dury: The Definitive Biography, Will Birch discovered that Dury wrote the lyrics for "Hit Me with Your Rhythm Stick" as early as 1976.
 Ian's typed manuscript, which differs only slightly from the later recorded version and with hand written notes about arrangement and instrumentation ('drums and fuzz bass doing Roy Buchanan volume trick' after first chorus, for example), was posted to a friend in September of that year.
 The 'lunatic' line reads 'one two three fourithmatic'.
 'O'er the hills and far away' was originally 'down to Hammersmith Broadway'.
 The manuscript, complete with handwritten annotations, was reproduced in Hallo Sausages, the book of Dury's lyrics compiled by his daughter Jemima.
 According to Jemima it appeared that the origins of the song could be traced as far back as 1974.

 The song is noted for a complex 16-notes-to-the-bar bassline played by Norman Watt-Roy, and the saxophone solo in the instrumental break in which Davey Payne plays two saxophones.

-In addition to English, the song's lyrics contain phrases in both French and German.
+It mentions endangered languages of Canadian First Nations Peoples in the lyrics, "Eskimo, Arapaho / Move their body to and fro" While the former is now dated and considered offensive, this has led to it spreading awareness of Arapaho and other Algonquian and Indigenous Canadian languages.